- Target muscles: Quadriceps (Rectus Femoris, Vastus Lateralis, Vastus Medialis, Vastus Intermedius), Gluteus Maximus

 - One benefit the dumbbell box squat has over the barbell box squat is that you can perform it anywhere with no need for a spotter.

-- See also the barbell front box squat.
+- See also the pistol box squat and the barbell front box squat.

-- For other exercises that target the quadriceps, see the dumbbell machine sissy squat.
+- For other exercises that target the quadriceps, see the dumbbell machine sissy squat, the double kettlebell front squat, the dumbbell overhead squat, and the barbell front squat.

 Dumbbell box squat videos